-We have decided to remove Overwolf support for Windows Insider versions due to technical issues.
+Due to technical issues Overwolf is no longer supported on Windows Insider versions.
 This means that Overwolf's overlay will not work on systems running Windows Insider OS from the 14th of February 2021.

 To check if you're running a Windows Insider version or not, please open your system's settings, type in 'Windows Insider' and click on the search result:

 This should take you to the Insider Program settings where you will see this screen if you are in the program:

 Or this screen if you are not in the program:

 We strongly advise against using the override to access apps specifically for Call of Duty: Warzone / Black Ops Cold War, and cannot guarantee the safety of your game account if you decide to go forth and apply it.